 Flynt is a powerful WordPress starter theme that embraces a component-based architecture, powered by Advanced Custom Fields Pro (ACF Pro) and Timber.
 In this tutorial, we’ll guide you through the process of setting up Flynt and customizing it to create your own unique theme.
 Let’s dive in!

-Install the ACF Pro plugin, which is a requirement due to its flexible content field, which allows to dynamically add components to a page.
+Next, install the ACF Pro plugin, which is a requirement for Flynt due to its flexible content field.
+This field allows you to dynamically add components to your pages.

 Change the host variable in

 Now, open your console and navigate to the theme directory.
 Run the following commands, to install the dependencies:

 # wp-content/themes/your-project composer install npm install npm run build